denten-books/plain-text/2-device.md

 to compare computation, a human mental process, to the mechanical action of a machine.
 As Charles Petzold explained it in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
-But the analogy itself leads to contention.
-Neither mathematicians nor cognitive scientists agree on the extent to which states of mind can be compared to discrete machine states.
+When read in the context of Wittgenstein's thought experiments, it becomes clear that the analogy itself is a kind of a provocation.
+Neither mathematicians nor philosophers of mind agreed then nor do they agree now on the extent to which states of mind can be compared to discrete machine states.
+Turing provocatively slides into the language of cognition to reinforce the analogy between mind and mechanism.
+His machines "think" and his humans "compute."

 Turing further imagines a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each